ayoubft/ayoubft.github.io/_posts/2022-10-24-life-freiberg.md

 ---
-layout: post
-author: Ayoub
+title: Life in Freiberg
 date: 2022-10-24
-title: Life in Freiberg
 description: Intern with no affiliation with TUBAF, this blog post can be of some help.
 tags: student intern hif freiberg
 ---

-# Living in Freiberg
+Life in Freiberg, some useful advice for students.

 [UPADATE: 04/04/2023]: Some of the links are broken, check with the [webarchive](https://web.archive.org/).